 Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

-This guide helps you choose the right mode for your routing problem and avoid common dispatch mistakes like
+This guide helps you choose the right mode for your routing problem and avoid common dispatch mistakes such as UnassignedStops.

 Visual comparison of DispatchMode options and how they prioritize balancing, time windows, and feasibility to reduce unassigned stops.